What is The

 Avant-gardism during the 1940s onwards, came in fits and starts.
 This was partly because abstract art dominated, and there was very little about abstraction that was fundamentally new.
 In America, it's true, Jackson Pollock (1912-56) invented action-painting; Mark Rothko (1903-70) invested his abstract compositions with colourful emotion, while Robert Motherwell and Barnett Newman invested theirs with narrative; but by the mid-60s abstraction was a spent force.
 Minimalism streamlined it and attempted to inject it with a more high-powered message, but the public weren't really interested.
 They much preferred Pop art - the new 60s aesthetic which suddenly made art accessible again.
 However, except for a few exceptional multi-media artists, like Robert Rauschenberg and Andy Warhol, and possibly the sculptor Claes Oldenburg, Pop art remained trendy but predictable.
 (For more, see Andy Warhol's Pop Art of the sixties and seventies.)
-In Italy meanwhile, during the late 1960s, the humble raw materials used in the assemblages, installations and performance art of Arte Povera reinforced the experimental nature of the movement, while in America both the wooden assemblage art of Louise Nevelson (1899-1988) and the 'accumulations' of Arman (1928-2005) were a welcome exception to the dominant pop culture.
+In Italy meanwhile, during the late 1960s, the humble raw materials used in the assemblages, installations and performance art of Arte Povera reinforced the experimental nature of the movement, while in America both the wooden assemblage art of Louise Nevelson (1899-1988) and the 'accumulations' of Arman (1928-2005) added to the pop culture.
 Meantime, in Europe, during the 1950s and early 1960s, a taste of avant-gardism was provided by the experimental artists Jean Dubuffet (see Art Brut) and Yves Klein, as well as the Swiss sculptor and Jean Tinguely (1925-91) who joined Alexander Calder in developing kinetic art.